FOSTER for Industry

 The Fusion Engineering Academy provides professional development training for anyone interested in the multidisciplinary field of fusion energy who holds a STEM degree.
 It is open for people to attend from the UK and from overseas.
 It enables people to advance their expertise and deepen their understanding of fusion engineering through a fully immersive experience, a combination of lectures and practical sessions.
 The Fusion Engineering Academy aims to equip participants with both theoretical knowledge and hands-on experience across key areas of fusion technology and operations.

-The Fusion Engineering Academy will run as two blocked weeks and will be held at Culham Campus, Oxford:
+The Fusion Engineering Academy will be at Culham Campus, Oxford as two blocked weeks:

 The cost of attending is £1600+VAT and includes lunches and one evening meal.